Here are four factors that can help take the fear out of having plastic surgery:

 3. Natural results are the best results.

-A good board-certified plastic surgeon has an excellent sense of aesthetics and the ability to provide results that look beautiful and natural.
+A good plastic surgeon has an excellent sense of aesthetics and the ability to provide results that look beautiful and natural.
 Patients often express their fears that they will look “done”.
 But a talented surgeon will carefully listen to each patient’s goals.
 They will discuss the patient’s expectations and make sure that they are realistic.
 The surgeon’s goal is to enhance natural beauty, not to change a patient into someone who is unrecognizable.

 “At Edina Plastic Surgery, we strive to get the best results possible for our patients, while maintaining a very natural appearance,” says Dr. Robert Wilke, a board-certified plastic surgeon at Edina Plastic Surgery.
 “An important part of that is to determine the patient’s goals during the consultation, making sure they are realistic and achievable.”